 The first goal is a detailed assessment to understand the primary problems related to movement.

 This assessment identifies the client’s sensory awareness, muscle strength, postural stability, voluntary movement and balance all of which will have an impact on functional day to day activities.

 A skilled hands on approach used at MNC, in conjunction with an in depth analysis of movement control and knowledge of potential plasticity within the central nervous system enables a clear analysis each individuals presentation.

 The hands on therapy directs positive changes in the central nervous system by adapting sensory information making changes in the muscle activity produced.

 We may combine mobilisation of stiff joints and tight muscles, strengthening weaker postural muscles and increasing the sensory awareness of the affected body parts by specific stimulation techniques.

-Working to improve balance and independence is a large part of stroke physiotherapy and many patients will still show potential for increased mobility even a long time following their stroke.
+Working to improve postural control, balance and functional independence is a large part of stroke physiotherapy and many patients will still show potential for increased mobility even a long time following their stroke.

 Stroke Physiotherapy at MNC is based upon the principles of the Bobath concept where the emphasis is on efficiency of postural control and the recovery of efficient movement.